admin.spr@ebor.academy | 01482 811 499

 English Curriculum Intent

-At Sproatley Endowed CE Academy, our ambition is to nurture and develop confident and thoughtful learners who approach reading and writing with enthusiasm.
-We aspire to weave literacy through all areas of the curriculum, ensuring that children are aware of the relevance of these skills in life.
-This includes oral and communication skills, the foundation of which are laid in EYFS.
-We aim to prepare our children for their future by giving them the fluency of speaking, reading and writing skills necessary to succeed.
+At Sproatley Endowed CE Academy, our ambition is to nurture and develop confident learners who approach reading and writing with enthusiasm.
+We aim to prepare our children for their future by giving them the fluency in speaking, reading and writing skills necessary to succeed.
+This includes communication skills, the foundation of which are laid in EYFS, which are promoted through dialogic teaching approaches and opportunities to develop oracy skills.

 Writing

-The teaching of writing at Sproatley Endowed CE Academy is designed to inspire all children to become creative and confident writers who are able to accurately communicate ideas for a range of audiences and purposes.
+Our teaching of writing aims to inspire all children to become creative and confident writers who are able to accurately communicate ideas for a range of audiences and purposes.
+Transcription skills are explicitly taught to promote automaticity in handwriting and spelling.
 Writing is approached through a carefully planned sequence in which the children explore the chosen genre in depth, identifying features and practising skills, before writing their own texts.
 Children begin by reading example texts, discussing the audience and purpose and relevant features.
 Children are explicitly taught sentence skills and punctuation linked to the purpose for writing with opportunities to practise and apply new skills to secure these.
 Children are taught how to plan effectively and how to structure their writing.
-Children are taught how to edit and proof-read their writing, thinking about the accuracy of their writing and the impact on their readers.
+Children are taught how to revise and edit their writing, thinking about the accuracy of their writing and the impact on their readers, with opportunities to share their writing.

 Grammar, Punctuation and Spelling (GPS)